Tiger Woods both compliments and roasts man who placed $100G bet on him to win the next three majors

 Adducci took his good luck a step further after the Masters, when he decided to bet $100,000 on Woods to win the next three majors, which would have required the golf star to accomplish the highly unlikely "grand slam."
 With 100-1 odds, Adducci would have taken home $10 million.

 A grand slam is when a player wins golf's four biggest golf tournaments: The Masters, U.S. Open, Open Championship (British Open) and PGA Championship within a calendar year.
 The only person to win a grand slam was Bobby Jones back in 1930.
-Woods haS won the four major tournaments in a row before, dubbed the "Tiger Slam", but not within a calendar year.
+Woods had won the four major tournaments in a row before, dubbed the "Tiger Slam", but not within a calendar year.

 TIGER WOODS COMMITS TO PLAY MEMORIAL